Environmental ethics: Virtue ethics

-Virtue ethics states that some behaviours should be cultivated, and others avoided.
-This framework avoids problems of defining what is of intrinsic value, by instead arguing that what is important is to act in accordance with the correct balance of virtue.
+Virtue ethics states that some character traits should be cultivated, and others avoided.
+This framework avoids problems of defining what is of intrinsic value, by instead arguing that what is important is to act in accordance with the correct character trait.
 The Golden mean formulation, for example, states that to be 'generous' (virtue), one should neither be miserly (deficiency) or extravagant (excess).
 Unlike deontology and consequentialism, theories of virtue focus their formulations on how the individual has to act to live a flourishing life.
-This presents a 'subjective flexibility' which seems like an adequate position to hold considering the fluctuating demands of sustainability.
+This presents a 'subjective flexibility,' which seems like an adequate position to hold considering the fluctuating demands of sustainability.
 However, as a consequence, it can also be said that this is an inherently anthropocentric standpoint.

-Some Ecofeminist theories such as that of Val Plumwood, have been categorised as a form of virtue ethics.
+Some ecofeminist theories such as that of Val Plumwood, have been categorised as a form of virtue ethics.
 Plumwood argues that a virtue-based ethical framework adapts more fittingly to environmental diversity, as virtues such as 'respect', 'gratitude', and 'sensitivity', are not only suitable to ecological subjectivity but also more applicable to the views of indigenous people.
 Furthermore, what traits would be considered as part of environmental vices?
 Ronald Sandler argues that detrimental dispositions to human flourishing such as 'greed', 'intemperance' and 'arrogance', lead to detrimental dispositions to the protection of the environment such as 'apathy', against other species, and 'pessimism' about conservation.
-Views such as this, create a mutualistic connection between virtuous human flourishing, and environmental flourishing.
+Views such as this, create a mutualistic connection between virtuous human flourishing and environmental flourishing.